jsinghvi/Hackerrank_Algorithms/README.md

 # Hackerrank_Algorithms

 Simply copy paste the code in the HackerRank IDE and run.
-Make appropriate changes if running a local environment.
+Make appropriate changes if running on a local environment.